Cacti/documentation/General-Installing-Instructions.md

 ## Required Packages for Most Operating Systems

 Depending on your operating system and PHP version, certain packages are required for Cacti.
-The largest variable in these requirements come with regard to PHP and MySQL/MariaDB.
+The largest variable in these requirements comes with regard to PHP and MySQL/MariaDB.

 Installation requirements include the packages below.
 The installation of these packages will vary by operating system.

 ### Base OS

-- apache, IIS, or nginx
+- Apache, IIS, or nginx

 - net-snmp, net-snmp-utils